 The (slightly) cooler days of fall are the perfect time to head outdoors for some fun in Florida.

 If you are looking for something to do, consider these ideas.

-- Meet a Manatee: When it gets cool, where do manatees like to go?
+Meet a Manatee: When it gets cool, where do manatees like to go?
 The springs!
 The water stays warm — about 72 degrees — in Florida’s springs, so manatees congregate there.
-Some good places to see manatees are Blue Springs State Park in Orange City and the Crystal River National Wildlife Refuge in Crystal River.
+Some good places to see manatees are Blue Springs State Park in Orange City, the Crystal River National Wildlife Refuge in Crystal River and the Manatee Viewing Center at the Tampa Electric plant in Apollo Beach.
 You can get up close and personal with manatees online, too.
 Just visit savethemanatee.org and click View Manatee Webcams on the right.

-- Attend a Festival: There are tons of fall festivals across Florida.
-For example, in November, you can watch as hundreds of artists create works of chalk art at the 2017 Chalk Festival in Venice.
-You can also attend arts festivals in Gainesville, Mount Dora and Homosassa or the Florida Seafood Festival in Apalachicola.
+Attend a Festival: There are tons of fall festivals across Florida.
+For example, in November, you can watch as hundreds of artists create works of chalk art at the Chalk Festival in Venice.
+You can also attend the Downtown Festival and Art Show in Gainesville, the Mount Dora Plant & Garden Fair or the Annual Delray Beach Wine & Seafood Festival.
 Check out visitflorida.com and click on Things to Do for more great ideas.

 Hit the Links: Like golf?
 Then check out some of Florida’s best courses, from the Belleview Biltmore Golf Club to the Ocean Links at Amelia Island Plantation.
 Check out visitflorida.com’s list of the 18 best courses in Florida for more ideas.